 With the buildings added, you may notice that it is more difficult to see the trees among the buildings.
 You'll add a transparency to the buildings so the trees are more visible and easier for your audience to identify.

-- In the Designer pane, click PortlandBuildings to configure the layer.
+- In the Designer pane, click PortlandBuildings to change layer style.

 - For Choose the main attribute to visualize, leave the setting to none.